1920 (film series)

 1920 is a series of Indian horror films.
 The story is written by Vikram Bhatt, for all three films in the series.
 The first film released in 2008 is directed by Vikram Bhatt, the second film released in 2012 is directed by Bhushan Patel and the third film directed by Tinu Suresh Desai released in 2016.
 The first two films were commercially successful at the box office, while the third film did moderately well.
 In 2018, a spin-off film called 1921 was released.
 This was the first film in a new franchise by creator Vikram Bhatt.

 Films

 1920 (2008)

 After forsaking his family and God, a husband finds his wife is demoniacally possessed.

 1920: Evil Returns (2012)

-A famous poet who meets a woman who is in trouble.
-In order to treat her, he takes her to Shimla in a big hospital, but soon that woman gets possessed by devil.
+A famous poet meets a woman who is in trouble.
+In order to treat her, he takes her to a big hospital in Shimla, but soon that woman gets possessed by devil.